Hadj96/Abdou_projects/Superstore_Data_Analysis/Superstore Dataset Report Analisis.md

   ![Sales Quantity by Discount](<Graphs/Sales Quantity by Discount.png>)
 - The largest profit declines from discounting come from Tables, Bookcases, Machines, and especially Binders

-- Sales spike from August to December over 2014 and 2017
+- Sales consistently show a significant upward trend from August to December in both 2014 and 2017, indicating a strong seasonal pattern likely driven by end-of-year demand, holidays, and promotional periods.
   ![Sales Quantity trend](<Graphs/Sales Quantity trend.png>)

 ### 💡 Recommendations: